asift91/Manual_Migration/option2.md

 - **Storage Resources**
     * An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
 The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS
-    * Storage account will have specific type, replication, Performance, Size.Below are some examples. [click here](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+    * Storage account will have specific type, replication, Performance, Size.
+For more information [click here](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
      *  The types of storage accounts are General-purpose V2, General-purpose V1, BlockBlobStorage, File Storage, BlobStorage accounts.
 For more information [click here](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview#types-of-storage-accounts)
     - Replication types are Locally-redundant storage (LRS), Zone-redundant storage (ZRS), Geo redundant storage (GRS).
 For more information [click here](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy).
     - Performance: